bioinfo-pf-curie/TMB/README.md

 ## Examples

-Let's calculated the TMB on a gene panel vcf file (coding size = 1.9Mb, caller = varscan, annotation = Annovar) as the following variants :
+Let's calculated the TMB on a gene panel vcf file (coding size = 1.9Mb, caller = varscan, annotation = Annovar) with the following criteria:
 - PASS
 - minDepth at 100X
 - non-synonymous